Senior-Design-ZotPonics/ZotPonicsRaspPi/README.md

 # Set-Up
 This code was developed with Python 3.7.2
+This code is for the local version of ZotPonics.
+That means that the database is hosted locally with SQLITE.
+All the code this guide is referring to is in the `local_version` folder.

 Make sure that you have the following Python libraries installed:
 1. sqlite3